Security

 Encryption in transit

-• All communication between clients, Ollm, and model providers uses industry-standard encrypted transport (TLS).
+• All communication between clients, OLLM, and model providers uses industry-standard encrypted transport (TLS).

 • Requests, responses, and attestation artifacts are protected from network-level interception.